Step 1

 Create Your Competition

 Educators set up a competition in minutes.
-You can keep it classroom-only or connect it to a larger group competition by entering a Group Competition ID.
-While setting up, you also decide which engagement options you want to allow—voting, comments, judge ratings, or monetary support.
+You can keep it classroom-only or connect it to a larger group competition by entering a group competition ID.
+While setting up, you also decide which engagement options you want to allow - tokens, comments, judge ratings, or monetary support.

 _edited.png)